-The Blackwood Watershed contributes over 1900 tons of sediment per year, and more than 21.5 tons of fine sediment per square kilometer per year: more fine sediment per unit of area than any other watershed in the Tahoe Basin.
-The Lower Blackwood Creek Restoration is the final piece of a comprehensive interagency restoration of the watershed.
+The Blackwood Watershed contributed over 1900 tons of sediment per year, and more than 21.5 tons of fine sediment per square kilometer per year: more fine sediment per unit of area than any other watershed in the Tahoe Basin.
+The Lower Blackwood Creek Restoration was the final piece of a comprehensive interagency restoration of the watershed.

 Blackwood Creek is also an important fishery; historically it supported Lahontan Cutthroat Trout and other native species and was second only to the Upper Truckee River in its importance as a fishery to the Washoe.
 Today Blackwood supports a higher proportion of Rainbow Trout than other streams in the Basin, making it a critical spawning area for Rainbow Trout living in Lake Tahoe.